conorw/cloudflare-multisite-dns/readme.txt

 1. Create a free CloudFlare account at http://www.cloudflare.com
 1. Set up 'DNS' in CloudFlare
 1. Enter your CloudFlare API token on the plugin settings page
 1. Each zone (yourdomain.com) on CloudFlare has a unique number identifier.
-If you need to locate the zoneid for a domain, simply go to the "Reports and Stats' link for that domain (the zone id appears at the end with an equal sign, such as zid=xxxxxx).
+If you need to locate the zoneid for a domain, open up your developer tools when viewing your Cloudflare pages.

 == Frequently Asked Questions ==